 In the 1990s, the European Union launched its MEDIA programme, which helps improve the chances of European films, which are at a disadvantage in isolated domestic markets, against competition from the big Hollywood productions.
-The programme encourages the development of the European film industry and the production and distribution of European films.
+The programme encourages the development of the European film industry, vocational training and the distribution of European films.
 Thanks to MEDIA, it is easier for independent European filmmakers to develop new films and find partners and audiences beyond national borders.
 The programme also provides opportunities for professionals working in the sector to take part in courses and advanced training programmes.

 Switzerland participated fully in the MEDIA programme between 2006 and 2013.
 The programme helped to boost the renown of Swiss cinema internationally and gave Swiss films a better chance of being shown abroad.
 Swiss films enjoyed a wider audience and more commercial potential thanks to the programme.
-This participation also guaranteed Swiss directors access to the same funding and promotional assistance, continuing education and training and professional networks as their counterparts in the EU member states.
+This participation also guaranteed Swiss directors access to the same funding and promotional assistance, continuing education and training and professional networks - that allowed for the diffusion and the coproduction of the movies on a European level - as their counterparts in the EU member states.
 The programme’s main strength was the distribution sector.
 The Swiss public had the opportunity to discover 300 films per year from all over Europe.
 Several Swiss festivals could benefit from promotion assistance within the programme, such as the Fantoche International Animation Film Festival in Baden and the Visions du Réel Festival in Nyon.

 The new MEDIA programme – more excellent cooperation to come

 The MEDIA 2007 – 2013 programme ended on 31 December 2013.
 As of 2014, it was integrated into the programme “Creative Europe”.
 For the period of 2014-2020, MEDIA has approximately 819 million euros at his disposal.